aspineon/spring-boot-activemq-examples/README.md

 I access the message through a Consumer inside the same project: Consumer.java

 @JmsListener listen for anything inside the “inmemory.queue” and the listener() method will retrieve what’s in the queue (the message).In the browser at http://localhost:8081/publish/hello%20world%!
 I got the results below: "published sucessfuly" and in console: "Received Message->hello world"

+<b>Spring  boot activemq standaone application </b>
+A simple application that sends a message to a queue of stanone instance of ActiveMQ and subscribes it with a @jmslistener annotated method of a managed bean.